collinsmichael/GameShop/GameShop/GameShop/ReadMe.txt

 //   o  Design Doc entries for Widget API's
 //   o  Design Doc entries for User/Game/Order classes
 //   o  Regex sanity check during Edit/Create objects
+//   o  Use Game.AgeRating and Compare it to User.DateOfBirth when ordering a Game.